-2 hours, 104 marks
+2 hours, 104 marks Candidates answer all questions.
 This paper consists of structured questions based on the Core curriculum.
 This is a compulsory component for Core candidates.
 This written paper is an externally set assessment, marked by Cambridge International.

 Extended assessment